Ireland’s Rapid Response Corps

 Rapid Response Initiative

 Under Ireland’s Rapid Response Initiative, we regularly deploy highly-skilled and experienced individuals from our Rapid Response Corps roster to work as surge capacity with Ireland’s UN Stand-by partners as part of their humanitarian and emergency response efforts.

-The Rapid Response Corps (RRC) currently comprises 120 individuals with specialised skills in logistics, engineering, water and sanitation, humanitarian coordination, protection and other areas.
+The Rapid Response Corps (RRC) currently comprises over 80 experts with specialised skills in logistics, engineering, water and sanitation, humanitarian coordination, protection and other areas.
 Most have worked extensively overseas in humanitarian and/or development settings.